bobholt/coding-standards/src/documents/pages/javascript.html.md

 ## Unit Testing ###

 Projects *must* include some form of unit, reference, implementation or functional testing.
-Use case demos DO NOT QUALIFY as "tests".
+Use case demonstrations DO NOT QUALIFY as "tests".

 Our current preferred unit testing suite is [Mocha](http://visionmedia.github.com/mocha/) with [Sinon](http://sinonjs.org/) and [Chai](http://chaijs.com/).